wp-plugins/cackle/readme.txt

 = 2.05 =
 * Bugfix for exporting comments to Cackle: correct sorting (order by comment_date asc) comments for generation WXR

+= 2.1 =
+* Updating comment statuses (APPROVED, REJECTED, SPAM, TRASH) from Cackle to local database every 5 minutes.
+So, when you update comment's status in cackle's admin panel then it will be updated in your local database.